-Ammonite Falls and Benson Creek Falls are one and the same, and located in Nanaimo's Benson Creek Regional Park.
+Ammonite Falls and Benson Creek Falls are one and the same, and are located in Nanaimo's Benson Creek Regional Park.
 No matter what you call this waterfall, it's a spectacular place to visit.

 Quick Trail Facts

-- Trail Features: Waterfall; Second growth forest with large trees; Marked trail making it easy to follow
+- Trail Features: Waterfall; Second-growth forest with large trees; Marked trail making it easy to follow

 - Bike Trails: Mount Benson Regional Park offers plenty of mountain bike trails